Changes (David Bowie song): Accolades

 "Changes" has appeared on numerous best-of lists.
 In 2015, Ultimate Classic Rock placed the song on their list of the top 200 songs of the 1970s, writing, "Even before his career took off, Bowie was giving a glimpse of his future, singing about change in a voice that sounded an awful lot like a certain rock 'n' roll troubadour from Mars.
 After a few stumbling years, Bowie found his voice on 1971's Hunky Dory.
 "Changes" is his coming-out party."
 The song was ranked at number 128 on Rolling Stone magazine's list of the 500 Greatest Songs of All Time in 2010; it was re-ranked number 200 in its 2021 revised list.
 It is one of four of Bowie's songs to be included in the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 In late 2016, the American Recording Academy inducted the song into the Grammy Hall of Fame.
-Based on the song's appearances in professional rankings and listings, the aggregate website Acclaimed Music lists "Changes" as the 12th most acclaimed song of 1971, the 48th most acclaimed song of the 1970s and the 226th most acclaimed song in history.